couchbaselabs/docs-ng/content/couchbase-manual-2.2/administration-tasks.markdown

 For general running and configuration, Couchbase Server is self-managing.
 The management infrastructure and components of the Couchbase Server system are able to adapt to the different events within the cluster.
-There are also only a few different configuration variables, and the majority of these do not need to be modified or altered in most installations.
+There are only a few different configuration variables, and the majority of these do not need to be modified or altered in most installations.